oceanprotocol-archive/OEPs/11/README.md

 <img src="img/TCR_flow.jpg" width="700" />

-* Any user can apply for adding new asset or challenge other assets or actors;
+* Any user can apply for adding new asset or challenge existing assets or actors;
 * All participants can vote to support or against the asset or actor;
 * Curation market reveals the result after the voting period is closed;
 * The majority party win the voting and rewards;